 Opting for front-wheel drive admittedly means missing out on Acura’s Super Handling All-Wheel Drive system, which has an uncanny ability to keep the TLX neutral in corners.
 But front-wheel drive models still offer plenty of performance for the money.
 Acura will soon launch a sportier TLX Type S model as well.

-Nissan’s pint-sized Versa is the kind of car most people buy because they have to, not because they want to.
-But Nissan tried to make its cheapest model more than just basic transportation.
+The Nissan Versa isn’t exactly the “dream” car for most people—most owners end up with it because it’s convenient or within their price range.
+But we will say that Nissan did its best adding features that extend beyond just your necessary transportation.
 The Versa borrows styling from the larger Nissan Altima, giving it a more distinctive look than the average subcompact sedan.
-Nissan also included more standard driver assist tech than competitors, and the Versa is the only car in its segment to offer adaptive cruise control at any price.
+Nissan also included more standard driver-assist tech than competitors, and the Versa is the only car in its segment to offer adaptive cruise control at any price.

 - The best cars for 2020